laurent22/joplin-android/README.md

 ## Choosing the right version

-If you do not know your phone's architecture, you can find out what it this way:
+If you do not know your phone's architecture, you can install the version without prefix **joplin-vX.Y.Z.apk** as it includes all the architectures.
+Otherwise you can find out what architecture your phone is using the following way:

 - Install a Terminal app such as **termius**
 - Run this command: `adb shell uname -m`